AlbertOh90/embedPDF/README.md

    python3 create_embeds.py [path_to_pdfs] [path_to_embeddings]
    ```

-7. To chat with your embedded PDFs, run:
+7. To chat with your embedded PDFs, run (specify the location of the saved embeddings in the web UI):

    ```
    streamlit run app.py